buefy/buefy/README.md

 * Supports both [Material Design Icons](https://material.io/icons/) and [FontAwesome](http://fontawesome.io/)

-* Lightweight and semantic
+* Very lightweight with minimum internal dependencies

+* Semantic code output

 * Follows Bulma design and some of the Material Design UX

 ## Documentation and Demo

-The documentation resides in the docs directory, and is built using only Buefy — so it's serves as the demo as well.
+The documentation is in the docs directory, and it's built using only Buefy — so it's serves as the demo as well.

 Browse the [online documentation here](https://buefy.github.io).